Iran launches barrage of missiles after Israel kills 2 of its top officials

 With concerns growing about a global energy crisis, an Iranian official said Tehran had no intention of relinquishing its tight grip on shipping through the Strait of Hormuz, a crucial waterway for oil.

+U.S. Central Command said the U.S. military fired multiple 5,000-pound deep penetrator bombs Tuesday on Iranian missile sites along Iran’s coastline near the Strait of Hormuz.

-President Donald Trump said NATO and most other allies have rejected his calls to help secure the strait.
+It announced the bombings hours after President Donald Trump said that NATO and most other allies had rejected Trump's calls to help secure the strait.

 Israeli Defense Minister Israel Katz said Tuesday that Larijani and Soleimani “were eliminated” in strikes overnight.
 The Israeli military said it also struck more than 10 Basij posts across Tehran.